ceph/ceph/doc/radosgw/federated-config.rst

 #.
 Save the configuration to a file (e.g., ``rgw-us-east.conf``).

 Repeat the process for the secondary zone (e.g., ``rgw-us-west.conf``).

+.. note:: When you use this procedure to configure the secondary region, replace ``us-`` with ``eu-``.
+You will have a total of four gateway configuration files on the respective nodes **after** you create the master region and the secondary region.

 Enable the Configuration